Getting the Decision

 Why should I use Gladstone Brookes?

-Our FOS uphold rate for getting decisions overturned in 2015 was 73%.
+We recovered over £10.4 million± for our clients with FOS in 2016!
 Should you decide to use Gladstone Brookes to help you appeal the decision, we will support and guide you through the process.
 We will liaise between your lender and FOS, dealing with any necessary paperwork, whilst keeping you updated along the way.

 Who are the Financial Ombudsman Service (FOS) and what do they do?